Skip to content

 So, why aren’t we communicating better?

-In many cases, poor communication skills can start with one’s foundational beliefs about communication that get in the way:
+In many cases, poor communication skills may start with a leader's foundational beliefs about communication that get in the way, such as:

-- We believe we are born as an effective communicator, or that there is a magic pill available, and therefore don’t practice and don’t get better.
-If you are born with an innate talent for speaking or communicating, you still have to work to develop your effectiveness, which takes time, practice and patience.
+• A leader believes people are either naturally good at communication or they are not, or that there is a magic pill available.
+Therefore, the leader doesn't practice and doesn’t get better.
+If you are born with an innate talent for speaking or communicating, you still have to work to develop your effectiveness, which takes time, practice, and patience.
 Think of someone who was born with an incredible amount of natural talent, skill and ability for a particular sport.
 Even if an athlete has more innate talent than another, if they lack discipline and don’t practice regularly, they may quickly find themselves outpaced or outplayed.

-- We’re afraid of failing, and that fear stops us from trying and learning new things or skills.
+• A leader is afraid of failing, and that fear stops that person from trying and learning new things or skills.
 Whether we realize it or not, we all are wired at some level to fear or avoid failure.
 From a Darwinian standpoint, this avoidance of situations that we are not good at allowed us to stay alive by avoiding danger; neuroscience and psychology tell us today that we still have a bit of this, with theory such as the very familiar idea of “fight or flight.”
 Essentially, if we have never done it before, and we know we may not be good at it at first, then inadvertently or subconsciously, we avoid doing it.

-- We have a mistaken belief that good communication is all common sense.
+• A leader has a mistaken belief that good communication is all common sense.
 If it is common sense, then it’s unlikely that you’ll put in the effort required to communicate well.
-People have grown up in different cultures, countries, with different values, have different drives and needs.
+People that have grown up in different cultures and countries with different values, have different drives and needs.
 Therefore, it’s a trap to think, “people think as I do.”
-Effective communication is complex because how we communicate needs to be adapted by the person, their style and the situation.
+Effective communication is complex because how we communicate needs to be adapted by the person, their style, and the situation.

-- We unintentionally communicate from our own perspective.
+• A leader unintentionally communicates from that leader's own perspective.
 We’re very clear about what we think in our heads.
-But communication happens in the mind of the listener, and it’s important to communicate from your audience’s perspective with the focus, detail and attention that real communication demands.
+But communication happens in the mind of the listener, and it’s important to communicate from your audience’s perspective with the focus, detail, and attention that real communication demands.
 Work gets done through others and the more you know about them, the better you’re able to motivate and move them to action.

-By addressing these communication pitfalls you will have a different paradigm through which you will view your career, your business effectiveness, your ability to lead others, your ongoing interactions with others, and your decisions.
-If nothing else, I hope that reflecting on these common pitfalls will fundamentally change how you see your work and how you see communications’ role in your work.
+By addressing these communication pitfalls you will have a different paradigm to view your career, your business effectiveness, and your ability to lead others.
+If nothing else, I hope that reflecting on these common pitfalls will fundamentally change how you see your work and the importance of communication in your overall performance.

 Effects of Poor Workplace Communication

-The problems that poor communication, or lack of communication altogether, can create are often not realized until after the issues occur when business and the bottom line suffer, and yet they could have been prevented.
+Unfortunately, many of the problems created by poor communication, or a lack of communication altogether, are not realized until after the issues occur.
+This is when the business and the bottom line suffer.

 Think back to school.
 From early on through grad school, how many times did you hear teachers and professors say, “There’s no such thing as a dumb question?”
 They knew someone had a question – a very good question that would help shed new light on the conversation – that they were simply too afraid to ask.